 The Family Common Assessment Framework (FCAF) enables us to assess all family members so that we can identify the right support for families and work together with other professionals to support them.
 The FCAF is used across children's services, adults' services and other agencies working with families throughout the city.

 Sheffield guidance & resources:

 Early Help and FCAF training is provided through your local Multi-Agency Support Team.
-Contact details are here: Family Common Assessment Framework Resources
+To be added to the Early Help training distribution list complete this form.

 Other relevant information can be found on this website here: Information and resources or in the index on the left side of this page.

 If you are concerned about a child or young person, follow this link: Referring a safeguarding concern to Children’s Social Care